Last updated on March 30, 2025

 Sometimes the graveyard is a place where cards go to rest.
 But when Muldrotha, the Gravetide is on the table, your graveyard is more like your second hand.
 The more cards in your graveyard, the better!

-Today I’m going to dive into how to play a Commander deck with Muldrotha, the Gravetide at the helm.
-I’ll cover deckbuilding options, strategy, and unique interactions that you might not have known about.
-And remember, when you’re playing Sultai (), the graveyard is your best friend.
+Today I dive into how to play a Commander deck with one of the strongest Sultai cards at the helm: Muldrotha, the Gravetide.
+I cover deckbuilding options, strategy, and unique interactions that you might not have known about.
+And remember, when you play Sultai commanders (), the graveyard is your best friend.

 The Deck